jrx-vag/nkimage/README.md

 ## Plugins

-* `nkimage_imaginary`, based on an external HTTP based microservice.
+* `nkimage_netscale_pillow`, a wrapper for a custom microservice, implemented in Python, using the Pillow library, an a HTTP api.